 What will the scars look like?

 The placement of the incisions will depend on your individual treatment plan.
 Most patients who have a breast reduction use the “lollipop” technique.
 Therefore, the scars will be located around the areola and vertically from the areola to the inframammary fold (where the breast meets the skin).
-The healing process following surgery is an essential part of achieving your desired outcome, including having the least noticeable scars possible.
+The healing process following breast surgery is an essential part of achieving your desired outcome, including having the least noticeable scars possible.
 It’s important to understand that these marks will never fully disappear; however, most women heal very nicely and the lines are relatively unnoticeable.

 Will medical insurance cover the cost of a breast reduction?